kazurayam/unittest-helper/README.md

 This will create a file at `<projectDir>/sample1.txt`

-In this case we used `Paths.get("sample1.txt") which will be located in the `System.getProperty("user.dir")` directory.
+In this case we used `Paths.get("sample1.txt")`.
+This expression will locate the directory which `System.getProperty("user.dir")` expression stands for.

-You should note that the value of the `user.dir` is dependent on the runtime environment.
-It could be changed by the config of IDE and build tools so that `user.dir` is sometimes unreliable.
+However, you should note that the value of the system property `user.dir` is dependent on the runtime environment.
+It is variable by the config of IDE and build tools so that `user.dir` is not reliable sometimes.

-#### Ex2 write a file under the default test-output directory
+#### Ex2: Write a file under the default test-output directory

 ```
     @Test